spren9er/tilez/README.md

 <a name="linear_scale_call" href="#linear_scale_call">#</a> tilez.<b>LinearScale</b>.<i>(x: number)</i>

 The class itself is directly callable.
-It computes the function value for a given _x_-value.
+It computes the function value for a given _x_ value.

 ---